-6. Award flexibility for individual arrangements
+6. Individual flexibility arrangements

-- 6.1 Notwithstanding any other provision of this award, an employer and an individual employee may agree to vary the application of certain terms of this award to meet the genuine individual needs of the employer and the individual employee.
-The terms the employer and the individual employee may agree to vary the application of, are those concerning:
+- 6.1 Despite anything else in this award, an employer and an individual employee may agree to vary the application of the terms of this award relating to any of the following in order to meet the genuine needs of both the employee and the employer:

-- (a) arrangements for when work is performed;
+- (a) arrangements for when work is performed; or

-- (b) overtime rates;
+- (b) overtime rates; or

-- (c) penalty rates;
+- (c) penalty rates; or

-- (d) allowances; and
+- (d) allowances; or

-- (e) leave loading.
+- (e) annual leave loading.